MahyaImanlu/Customer-Churn-Project/README.md

 - Download the project files : download main.py from python folder and 01_database_setup.sql, 02_customer_churn_views.sql from sql folder.
 - Prepare the dataset: Download the dataset and place it in the project directory.
 - Run python file and SQl queries to process and transform the data.
+- For running python file with no error install dependencies : pip install pandas numpy sqlalchemy pymysql
 - Load data into PowerBI: Import the processed data from SQL into Power BI and finally load the data for visualization and analysis.

 ## 👨‍💻 Author